yast/yast-storage-ng/doc/installer-hacks.md

 * No more usage of StorageController, the module that loads additional drivers for technologies like RAID or multipath.
 As soon as we introduce support for such technologies we will need an object-oriented replacement.
+Or maybe it's not needed anymore if udev does that job now.

 * Commented the code that reads files from previous installations right after hard drives probing.
 It affects importing of previous ssh keys and users.